FlippingFlips/pingod-addons/docs/content/pingodgame/pingodgame.cs.md

 Modes and other scenes can get access to this from the `root` tree.  `GetNode<PinGodGame>("/root/PinGodGame")`.

+---
+## Exports
+---

+Scene inspector uses `[export]`s that are defined in `game\PinGodGame.cs`.
+You can add your own to your game from inheriting from the PinGodGame

 ## Godot - Overrides

 `_EnterTree` = Gets user cmd line args, loads data and settings, creates trough, sets up ball search and audio manager